nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-11-30-payment_processing.md

 Whether you're just starting out or looking to optimize your existing systems, this guide has something for everyone.

-{% include table-of-contents-box.html bullet1tag="#payment-processes" bullet1="Common Payment Processes" bullet2tag="#recurring-payments" bullet2="Payment Automation" bullet3tag="#benefits" bullet3="Benefits of Automated Payments" bullet4tag="#subscription-models" bullet4="Subscritpion Models" bullet5tag="#picking-the-right-model" bullet5="Choosing the Right Subscription Model" bullet6tag="#subscription-pricing" bullet6="Subscription Service Pricing" %}
+{% include table-of-contents-box.html bullet1tag="#payment-processes" bullet1="Common Payment Processes" bullet2tag="#recurring-payments" bullet2="Payment Automation" bullet3tag="#benefits" bullet3="Benefits of Automated Payments" bullet4tag="#subscription-models" bullet4="Subscritpion Model Examples" bullet5tag="#picking-the-right-model" bullet5="Choosing the Right Subscription Model" bullet6tag="#subscription-pricing" bullet6="Subscription Service Pricing" %}

 In this guide, we'll cover everything from the basics of payment processing to advanced automation techniques as well as the benefits of setting up subscription services and provide tips on how to do it effectively.